ColumPaget/certtool.lua/README.md

 SYNOPSIS
 ========

 Certtool.lua is another tool for doing openssl operations and creating self-signed certificates.
-It requires libUseful (https://github.com/ColumPaget/libUseful) and libUseful-lua (https://github.com/ColumPaget/libUseful-lua) to be installed.

 INSTALL
 =======

+certtool.lua  requires libUseful (https://github.com/ColumPaget/libUseful) and libUseful-lua (https://github.com/ColumPaget/libUseful-lua) to be installed. libUseful-lua requires SWIG (https://swig.org) to build and install.

 The program is a single 'certtool.lua' script.
 However, this is built out of many other .lua files, using 'make'. 'make install' will copy certtool.lua /usr/local/bin.